TAP FOR 6 MONTHS OF PREMIUM FREE 💰

 Scott Engel features fantasy football lineup starts/sits for Week 14 (2025).
 He focuses on key NFL players to start when faced with tight Week 14 fantasy football lineup decisions.

 Welcome to Scott Engel's weekly Lineup Spotlights on RotoBaller.com.
 This regular feature includes key players to start or sit when faced with challenging lineup decisions.
-"The King" focuses on players that might be triggering fantasy anxiety during a major Week 14 slate.
+"The King" focuses on players who might be triggering fantasy anxiety during a major Week 14 slate.

 To make the best Week 14 lineup decisions, consult this analysis, the RotoBaller staff fantasy football rankings, and the free Who Should I Start tool for comparing up to four players.
 The skill position analysis in this article is based on Scott's Week 14 premium PPR rankings.